Restrict NGINX Directory Access

 }

-If the configuration file is not found in any of the above locations, at the command prompt, run the following command:
+If you do not find the configuration file in any of the above locations:

 nginx -t

-The output should display the current directory path to your server's Nginx configuration file.
-The output will should resemble the following example:
+The output will display the current directory path to your server’s NGINX configuration file.
+For example:

 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok